COMP2150-25s1/lab-02-IAteTheCake/README.md

 If you haven't got it, clone/pull the latest version of your lab repo from last week.
 Take a minute or so to refresh your memory of the project.
 Consider some of the big-picture design qualities of your level:

 * Does the player know where they are going?
+  * I have found that the player in Week 1 does know where they were going - and some people also explored every nook od the level, and some only explored some of them
 * Are there any "leaps of faith" or other times the player can't see where they are jumping to?
+  * From Week 1's short playtest, there wasn't any 'leap of faith' jumps at all in the level.
 * Are all the jumps or other necessary movements reasonably possible?
 If not, why?
+  * All jumps on the main path are easy and doable for everyone that played.
+Some areas off the main path required tricker jumps, as they are meant to be hidden and grant a sense of exploration.

 These questions are a bit hard to answer without any data.
 So it is time to play our game and start iterating!

 You will want to be taking notes throughout this lesson.
 We highly recommend you place your notes in the repo along with your project, such as adding a markdown file, a text file, or taking notes in a design journal you keep with you when working.